‘Nigeria not number one in Africa’ – Rohr on why Afcon is difficult to win | Goal.com

 Nigeria coach Gernot Rohr said it is hard for his team to win the 2021 Africa Cup of Nations because they are not the best team on the continent.

-The German tactician recently agreed a two-and-a-half-year deal to continue his work as the handler of the three-time African champions, putting to bed speculations surrounding his future.
+The German tactician recently agreed to a two-and-a-half-year deal to continue his work as the handler of the three-time African champions, putting to bed speculation around his future.

 The 66-year-old guided the Super Eagles to a third-place finish in Egypt last year, however, he disclosed that the new target might be difficult to achieve.